bcosca/fatfree/readme.md

 The most up-to-date documentation is located at [http://fatfreeframework.com/](http://fatfreeframework.com/).
 It contains examples of usage of the various framework components.

-The framework API documentation can also be viewed offline.
-It is contained in `lib/api/` folder of the distribution package.
-Use your favorite browser and point it to the `lib/api/index.html` file.

 ## Support and Licensing

 Technical support is available at the official discussion forum: [`https://groups.google.com/forum/#!forum/f3-framework`](https://groups.google.com/forum/#!forum/f3-framework).
 If you need live support, you can talk to the development team and other members of the F3 community via IRC.
 We're on the FreeNode `#fatfree` channel (`chat.freenode.net`).
 Visit [`http://webchat.freenode.net/`](http://webchat.freenode.net/) to join the conversation.
 You can also download the [Firefox Chatzilla](https://addons.mozilla.org/en-US/firefox/addon/chatzilla/) add-on or [Pidgin](http://www.pidgin.im/) if you don't have an IRC client so you can participate in the live chat.